Ntzeremes/Outfielder/README.md

 A ball is hit at a random horizontal and vertical angle and with a random speed.
 An outfielder (glove) is spawned at a random spot on the field.
-Using an algorithm the outfielder is approaching the ball so that the distance between them decreases.
+Using a simple algorithm  that calculates the the distance vector between the outfielder the ball, the outfielder is moving twoards the ball so that the distance between them decreases.

 ## Program